monhacks/patched-crystal/ReadMe.txt

 Pokemon Patched Crystal

-This hack aims to fix the generation 2 bugs and add certain tweaks but still retain the original gameplay and features.
+This hack fixes the generation 2 bugs and adds certain tweaks but still retain the original gameplay and features.

 !!NOTICE!!

-It is highly recommended to make backups of your saves when trying out a new release also go to the 2nd floor of a pokemon center and save your game there for the best results
+It is highly recommended to make backups of your saves when trying out a new release saving to the 2nd floor of a pokemon center is advised for the best results

 Check out uberarchive.net for the latest release, news or submit any bug reports!